Keti Tsatsalashvili

-Keti Tsatsalashvili (ქეთი წაწალაშვილი; born 10 June 1992) is a Georgian chess player and Woman Grandmaster (WGM) since 2011.
+Keti Tsatsalashvili (ქეთი წაწალაშვილი; born 10 June 1992) is a Georgian chess player, commentator and streamer.
+She was awarded the Woman Grandmaster (WGM) title by FIDE in 2011.

 Biography

 Keti Tsatsalashvili repeatedly represented Georgia at the European Youth Chess Championships and World Youth Chess Championships in different age groups, where she won six medals: two gold (in 2007, at the World Youth Chess Championship in the U16 girls age group and in 2010, at the European Youth Chess Championship in the U18 girls age group), two silver (in 2009, at the World Youth Chess Championship in the U18 girls age group and in 2009, at the European Youth Chess Championship in the U18 girls age group) and two bronze (in 2007, at the European Youth Chess Championship in the U16 girls age group and in 2008, at the World Youth Chess Championship in the U16 girls age group).

 Keti Tsatsalashvili has won multiple international chess tournaments, including in 2010, Florencio Campomanes memorial women's chess tournament in Ankara.

 In 2008, she was awarded the FIDE International Woman Master (WIM) title and received the FIDE International Woman Grandmaster (WGM) title three years later.